-Simulating complex geometries is very difficult, even for modern computers.
-This is why a lot of computing power is needed to perform realistic simulation results.
-Big companies with sophisticated IT infrastructure can use their own servers to host and run simulations.
-The rise of HPC cloud computing now also gives smaller companies, which usually can’t afford to buy and maintain the necessary hardware, access to the same simulation tools and capabilities that previously were reserved only for a select few.
+Simulating complex geometries is difficult even with modern computers as it requires huge computing power for performance.
+Big companies with sophisticated IT infrastructure use their own servers to host and run simulations.
+However, the rise of HPC (High Performance Computing) in the cloud now also gives smaller companies, which usually can’t afford to buy and maintain the necessary hardware, the access to the same simulation tools and capabilities that previously were reserved only for a select few.
 This disruption in the market for simulation products makes it now possible for everyone to simulate the products they design.

-CAE can be used in almost any industry and company that designs a product exposed to different environments.
-Industries using computer-aided engineering in their product development process include but are not limited to: automotive, aerospace, plant engineering, electronics, energy, consumer goods and HVAC.
-The products that can be simulated range from extremely small parts of products to very big and complex structures such as race cars, bridges or even power plants.
+CAE can be used in almost any industry that designs a product exposed to different environments.
+Industries using computer-aided engineering include but are not limited to automotive, aerospace, plant engineering, electronics, energy, consumer goods, and HVAC.
+The products range from extremely small parts to big and complex structures such as race cars, bridges or even power plants.

-Testing the structural integrity of a crane that carries a specific load to a rooftop is a possible application as well as assessing the acoustic design of a concert hall or the convective flow inside a light bulb; all these are examples of applications where simulation can make a huge, sometimes life-saving difference .
+Testing the structural integrity of a crane carrying a specific load to a rooftop, assessing the acoustic design of a concert hall or the convective flow inside a light bulb; all these are examples of applications where simulation can make a huge, sometimes life-saving difference.